arnhazra/lenstack/README.md

 ## Lenstack

 ### Introduction
 Lenstack is a comprehensive Software-as-a-Service (SaaS) application.
-Let"s explore the various applications hosted within Lenstack.
+Explore the various applications hosted within this SaaS.

 #### Lenstack Datalake
 An application for easily searching, subscribing to, and utilizing third-party cloud data into your application.

-#### Lenstack Pay
+#### Lenstack Fabric
-An app that simplifies MATIC transfers, enabling seamless transactions between accounts on the Polygon network.
+A fast & robust HTTP database, that uses key-value storage mechanism, designed for optimal performance and security.

 #### Lenstack Insights
 An analytics provider for web applications.
 It empowers you to make informed analysis and better decisions.